California Premises Liability Attorneys

 However, when you go to the grocery store, visit a beauty salon, take your child to the park, or pass by a construction site, the last thing that you may be expecting is to suffer an injury.
 Unfortunately, however, dangerous premises and properties exist throughout California, and when an unsuspecting individual enters a property where a dangerous condition exists, harm to that person is often the result.

-At the law offices of Arash Law, our California premises liability lawyers have years of experience handling claims that involve injury victims suffering harm on the properties of others.
+Our California premises liability attorneys have years of experience handling claims that involve injury victims suffering harm on the properties of others.
 If you have been injured on another’s property, please call our award-winning injury law firm today to learn more about your legal rights under the theory of premises liability, how we can build your claim, the types of damages you can recover, and how to get started.

 The Theory of Premises Liability